A Profile for Mapping Origin Authorizations (MOAs)

 that is allowed to be declared in the announcement of MP-BGP.
 With

-this architecture, a legitimate holder of IPv4 address block, e.g.
+this architecture, a legitimate holder of IPv4 address block, e.g. an

-data objects that comprise the RPKI, as well as other signed objects
+objects that comprise the RPKI, as well as other signed objects

 necessary for improved mapping data and routing security.
 When

-receiving the MOA objects from the relying parties, PE routers can
+receiving MOA objects from the relying parties, the PE routers can

 use them for Mapping Origin Validation (MOV) of IPv4 address blocks: